leno12/OOP2/README.md

 ## MORE REMARKS
 - We also invested a lot of time in design of the GUI.
 We made changes almost in every part of the GUI using css so it looks more beautiful.
 We also made in Scatter Plot and Line chart that user can see current time and values of the point on the hover of the mouse which is really pretty nice feature and helps user to get even better look into data.
+GUI is always responsive and there are also progress labels so that user knows what is hapenning.
-Regarding synchronization.
-In our cased we used first come first serve principle.
-So user can in the same time execute more queries.
-But the first one executed gets first the result.
+There are also a lot of edge cases covered.
+Alerts for every possible wrong input or when server cannot be reached.